 If you’re thinking about buying or selling a home, it’s a good idea to learn all you can about the neighborhood you are buying or selling a home in.
 A local REALTOR is the best person to get this information from.
 As a Central OH real estate expert, I have a deep understanding of Columbus area neighborhood real estate markets.
 Contact me and request your free neighborhood market report.

 Read Recent Central Ohio Real Estate Market Reports

-The Columbus area continued to be in a strong seller’s market throughout March.
-Home prices came down slightly over the past months (normal for this time of year) – which is good news for buyers.
-BUT, inventory is still incredibly low which is definitely going to continue to benefit sellers.
-As we shift into the … Continued
+The Columbus area has continued to maintain a seller’s market throughout May.
+Home prices came down slightly over the past months which is normal for this time of year – spelling good news for buyers.
+BUT, inventory is still incredibly low which will continue to benefit sellers.
+As we come into the summer market, expect … Continued